AgoraDoc/agora-style-guide/_content/language-and-grammar.md

 Acronyms and initialisms are a type of abbreviation formed from the initial letters of other words.
 The difference between them is in pronunciation; acronyms are pronounced like words, whereas with initialisms each letter is pronounced individually.
 Examples of acronyms include "GIF" for "Graphics Interchange Format" and "RAM" for "random-access memory."
 Examples of initialisms include "SDK" for "Software Development Kit" and "API" for "Application Programming Interface."

 The pronunciation is important when choosing which form of the indefinite article to use.
-For more information, see Articles. //TODO William Insert link.
+For more information, see Articles.

 Some words can be considered either acronyms or initialisms depending on personal preference, such as "FAQ."
 In such cases, check the department's word list first for the preferred choice.
 If there is none, choose one and make sure you use it consistently afterwards.
 For example, Agora treats FAQ as an intialism, so you would write "an FAQ" (that is, "an eff-ay-cue") rather than "a FAQ" ("a fack").